-Robert Hill was a member of the Australian Senate from 1981 to 2006, representing South Australia.
-He was educated at the University of Adelaide and the London School of Economics, where he gained a Masters degree in law.
+Hon Robert Hill AC was a member of the Australian Senate from 1981-2006, representing South Australia.
+He studied at the University of Adelaide and the London School of Economics, where he gained a Masters in law.

-Robert was elected Leader of the Liberal Party and Leader of the Opposition in the Senate from 1990 to 1996 when, on the election of the Howard Government, he became Leader of the Government in the Senate from March 1996 until his resignation in January 2006.
-He was Minister for the Environment 1996 – 1998, Minister for the Environment and Heritage 1998 – 2002 and Minister for Defence from November 2001 to January 2006.
-In July 2005, the Coalition parties took control of the Senate and Robert became the first Government Leader in the Senate since 1981 to command a majority in the chamber.
+Robert was elected Leader of the Liberal Party and Leader of the Opposition in the Senate from 1990-1996 when, on the election of the Howard Government, he became Leader of the Government in the Senate from March 1996 until his resignation in January 2006.
+He was Minister for the Environment 1996-1998, Minister for the Environment and Heritage 1998-2002 and Minister for Defence from November 2001 to January 2006.
+In July 2005, the Coalition parties took control of the Senate, and Robert became the first Government Leader in the Senate since 1981 to command a majority in the chamber.
 In January 2006 he announced his resignation from the Parliament.
 Robert was appointed Australian Permanent Representative and Ambassador to the United Nations in New York from 2006 to 2009.
 From 2009 until January 2012 Robert served as Chairman of the Australian Carbon Trust (later Low Carbon Australia Ltd.).

 Tom Harley (Managing Director) is a political scientist with an economics and finance background.
 In 2008, Tom was appointed Non-Executive Chairman of Dow Chemical (Australia) and Senior Advisor to the Dow Chemical Company’s Executive Leadership Team (globally).
 Tom was President of Corporate Development at BHP, where he designed and implemented BHP’s worldwide political risk analysis methodology and developed strategies in countries where BHP wanted to do business – including some very challenging African and Asian countries.
 He has worked on fiscal regime issues across the resources sector in many different countries.
 He was previously head of Mergers and Acquisitions for BHP’s Petroleum Group.
 Prior to his work in petroleum, Tom was involved in BHP’s financial restructuring and funding in BHP’s Corporate Treasury.
 Tom is a member of the Advisory Board of the Centre for Arab and Islamic Studies at the Australian National University and Chairman of the Australia Saudi Business Council.